Lewis and Clark's Columbia River

 Click image to enlarge

-Vancouver Trout Hatchery, Vancouver, Washington.
+West Biddle Lake, Vancouver, Washington.
+Vancouver Trout Hatchery/Columbia Springs Education Center.
 Image taken October 21, 2005.

-The location of the Vancouver Trout Hatchery and the Columbia Springs Environmental Education Center was once the location for the Hudson's Bay Company sawmills.
+The location of the Vancouver Trout Hatchery and the Columbia Springs Environmental Education Center was once the location for a Hudson's Bay Company sawmill.
 The first sawmill was erected in the winter of 1828 to 1829, and the last sawmill continued in operation until 1856.

 Image, 2008, Hudsons Bay Sawmills sign, click to enlarge